GET YOUR NEXT BIG IDEA TRANSFORMED INTO DIGITAL REALITY

 How visitors interact with your site is an important part of SEO, although this is not something you can control directly.
 However, providing strong content increases the chances that your visitors’ behavior will help your SEO.
 Some of these factors include:

 Social media has an impact on SEO to varying degrees, depending on the platform.
-Facebook Pages (especially the “about” and “basic info” sections – don’t leave these parts of your Page blank!) and LinkedIn Business Pages are indexed by search engines and will come up when someone searches for your company.
-If you have a Twitter profile for your company, it will come up in searches for your company as well.
+Social media profiles, including Facebook Pages (especially the “about” and “basic info” sections – don’t leave these parts of your Page blank!).
+LinkedIn Business Pages, Instagram profiles, and Twitter profiles are indexed by search engines and will come up when someone searches for your company.

 Competent web developers are careful to design a site in a way that maximizes SEO, but regularly adding fresh content to your website is key.